wonderflow-bv/string-calculator-kata/README.md

 # String Calculator Kata
 The following is a TDD Kata, an exercise in coding, refactoring and test-first.

+The goal is to solve the exercise in your own best way, showing us how you approch problems and your workflow.
+We may give more value to how you reached the solution with respect to the solution itself.

 ## Before you start
 * Try not to read ahead.
 * Do one task at a time.
 The trick is to learn to work incrementally.
 * Make sure you only test for correct inputs.
 There is no need to test for invalid inputs for this kata.
+* Commit your code on GitHub or any other SCM repository you prefer.
+* Release your work under an OSI-approved open-source license of your choice.
+* Disable Copylot and don't watch others solutions while trying to solve this kata, you'll make it harder for us to asses your skills.

 ## The kata